FusionAuth/fusionauth-site/README.md

 Each time you make a css change, you can run `sb int` in `fusionauth-style` and then `sb css` in this project to pull down the latest CSS.

+#### Releasing CSS changes

+Before you merge your site changes with CSS dependencies to master:

+* do a CSS version release, which will bump the version (see instructions in that repo for more)
-Before you merge to master, of course, you must do a CSS version release, modify the version in `site/_includes/_head.liquid`, and update the dependency in the `fusionauth-site` savant build file.
+* update the version number in `site/_includes/_head.liquid`
+* update the dependency in the `fusionauth-site` savant build file.

 ## Deploying